nutanix-japan/ntnxclusctl/docs/index.md

 ## Customer Controlled

 Customers are increasingly required to do more with less.
 Emergence of Kubernetes is allowing customers to gain control over cloud spending by automating resource consumption only when they are required.
 There is no requirement to have infrastructure running if no workloads are running.
 Automating launching required resources on-demand, scaling up and scaling them down makes sense for customers.

+This gives customer tight integration of infrastructure resources with their applications.
 ## Lab Flow

 This lab will introduce you the afore mentioned customer controlled serverless scenario.